Ben Reilly: Publication history

 Between November and December 1995, the Scarlet Spider replaced Spider-Man in all five of the comics' titles, which were renamed The Amazing Scarlet Spider, Web of Scarlet Spider, Scarlet Spider, Scarlet-Spider Unlimited, and The Spectacular Scarlet Spider.
 Reilly was also featured prominently in the supplemental material provided for the storyline, including Spider-Man: The Lost Years and Spider-Man: Clone Journals.
 The storyline was later revisited in What If (vol. 2) #86.
 Reilly was passed the mantle of Spider-Man and was featured throughout the Spider-Man titles The Amazing Spider-Man, The Spectacular Spider-Man, Spider-Man, Spider-Man Unlimited, and The Sensational Spider-Man, which replaced Web of Spider-Man as an ongoing monthly title.
 Reilly remained as the featured Spider-Man between January and December 1996.
 During this period, the character also featured in two intercompany crossovers DC vs. Marvel with DC Comics and Backlash/Spider-Man with Image Comics.

-Though the character has not been used in mainstream continuity since his death in Spider-Man #75, the character is often alluded to and provided the foundation to the backstory in the Spider-Girl mythology.
+Though the character was not used in mainstream continuity for several years after his death in Spider-Man #75, the character was often alluded to and provided the foundation to the backstory in the Spider-Girl mythology.
 In January 2009, Reilly returned to comics as Spider-Man in the third part of Marvel's X-Men/Spider-Man miniseries.
 Written by Christos Gage, the series explores episodes in the histories of both the X-Men and Spider-Man, sticking thoroughly to the source material of the time frames that the stories take place in.
 Issue #3 marked the first new adventure featuring Reilly in more than 12 years.
 Starting in 2009 and continuing into 2010, Marvel published a six-issue miniseries titled Spider-Man: The Clone Saga that was a retelling of the story as it had originally been envisioned.
-In 2010, Marvel began collecting the story in trade paperback and hardcover forms (ISBN 978-0785148050).
+In 2010, Marvel began collecting the story in trade paperback and hardcover forms (ISBN 978-0-7851-4805-0).
 The epic spans five books and covers Reilly's time on the road, through his encounters with Peter and Mary Jane Watson, up to his role as the Scarlet Spider, as the lone spider hero in New York.

 Mooted return

 On July 25, 2010, at San Diego Comic-Con, fans expressed their desire to see a return of Ben Reilly.
 To this, assistant editor Tom Brennan replied, "It's being worked on".
 During the 2011 San Diego Comic-Con, a teaser image was posted on Marvel.com of Reilly's shirt in flames, entitled "The return of The Scarlet Spider?"
-It is revealed in The Amazing Spider-Man #673 and the Marvel Point One one-shot that Kaine will be the new Scarlet Spider in his own ongoing series, which was confirmed by editor Steve Wacker in the "Letters to the Editor" page of #673.
+It is revealed in The Amazing Spider-Man #673 and the Marvel Point One one-shot that Kaine would be the new Scarlet Spider in his own ongoing series, which was confirmed by editor Steve Wacker in the "Letters to the Editor" page of #673.
 Later, Ben Reilly in his Scarlet Spider uniform appears to be fighting Kaine on the cover of Scarlet Spider #21.
 At the climax of the issue it is revealed that this is Kraven the Hunter impersonating Reilly.